TV

 Assistant Professor

-I am a Lecturer in Computer Science.
+I am an Assistant Professor in Computer Science.
 My research agenda is to develop practical AI tools to solve time-series data challenges in real-world applications.
 I am particularly interested in time series data analysis, e.g., biosignal analysis, computational behaviour analysis and healthcare applications.
 I am also interested in AI for good, computer vision and audio/speech analysis.

 In essence, it is to model the practical problems using mathematical languages and develop machine learning algorithms for the optimal solution, bridging the gap between signal/data and human-understandable knowledge.
 In particular, I have experience developing ML/DL algorithms for biosignal data-based applications in physical behaviour assessment and health and well-being monitoring.